-NOTE: This one-semester course does not fulfill any Saint John's Prep English graduation requirement.
+NOTE: This one-semester course, offered to students in grades 9 - 12, is a general elective and does not fulfill any Saint John's Prep English graduation requirement.
 However, it can earn a merit from the English department in the Aspire to Excellence program.